- Lifespan Board of Directors

 - Lifespan Health Alliance ACO

 Medical Assistant Training Program

-The Workforce Solutions, Training, and Teamwork (STAT) Medical Assistant Program, in partnership with the Rhode Island College, features a series of free, educational training and support services for those ages 18 and older.
+The Workforce Solutions, Training, and Teamwork (STAT) Medical Assistant Program, in partnership with The Genesis Center or Rhode Island College, features a series of free, educational training and support services for those ages 18 and older.
 The goal of the program is to meet industry needs by rapidly transforming a group of unemployed and underemployed entry-level Rhode Islanders into prepared, well-qualified medical assistants.
 Program graduates will have opportunities to secure employment and advance over time to higher levels of education and employment in the high-demand healthcare industry.